Choosing the right company secretary to work with is crucial in your business operation and compliance.

 Otherwise, you may incur a penalty of up to 1,000 SGD.

-2. What are the key roles, responsibilities, and obligations of a corporate secretary?
+2. What are the corporate secretary's key roles, responsibilities, and obligations?

-- Declaration and distribution of dividends: Assisting with the process of declaring and distributing dividends to shareholders.
+- Assist with declaring and distributing dividends to shareholders;

-- Administrative tasks: Handling tasks such as share transfer, stamp duty, EOT filing, company resolution.
+- Handle tasks such as share transfer, stamp duty, EOT filing, and company resolution;

 3. Who can be a corporate secretary in Singapore?